raphael-group/fastBE/README.md

 Several other files such as the mutation to clone mapping, the ground truth usage matrix $U$, clonal matrix $B$, and read count matrices are also provided in the `examples/` directory.

-## Usage Example
+### Example

-As an example, we will infer a phylogenetic tree from the simulated data with $20$ samples and $10$ clones.
+As an example, we infer a phylogenetic tree from the simulated data with $20$ samples and $10$ clones.
 To run `fastbe` on this data,
 execute:
 ```